-EDUC 4921 Practicum and Procedures for Mild/Moderate Disabilities supervised education field experiences with students with mild/moderate disabilities in the classroom.
+EDUC 4921 Practicum and Procedures for Mild/Moderate Disabili-

+1 hour--Prereq.: Admission to Teacher Education.
+Campus seminars and supervised education field experiences with students with mild/moderate disabilities in the classroom.
 Students will explore and observe common educational practices for students with mild/moderate disabilities.